Making Outdoor Gear More Accessible and Equitable

 The mission of this program is to increase a child’s time and experience outdoors so there should be alignment with that mission from applicants.

-Funding through the MaineECO Outdoor School Shop Ordering portal will be open starting October 6th
+Funding through the MaineECO Outdoor School Shop Ordering portal follows, and a grant report is due the following spring.

 • Grantees will need to submit a grant report by May 15, 2026 via another google form.
 Photos of the gear being used will be required as well as testimonials from teachers, parents or administrators.